pckerneis/piano-keys/README.md

 ![alt text](https://github.com/pckerneis/piano-keys/raw/master/docs/img/classic.png "piano-keys screenshot")

 **piano-keys** is a lightweight piano keyboard that can be customized and interacted with the mouse.
+It is based on Custom Elements and Canvas APIs.

 - See a [live demo](https://pckerneis.com/piano-keys-demo/)
 - See the [usage guide](https://pckerneis.github.io/piano-keys/#/)